Allegheny-Computer-Science-100-F2019/cs100-F2019-inclass-starter/README.md

 [GatorGrader](https://github.com/GatorEducator/gatorgrader) automatically
 assesses:

+- The CompareInputValues.java in src/main/java/inclass has exactly 0 of the `Add Your Name Here` fragment
+- The CompareInputValues.java in src/main/java/inclass has exactly 0 of the `TODO` fragment
 - The ComputeGasMileage.java in src/main/java/inclass has at least 2 multiple-line Java comment(s)
 - The ComputeGasMileage.java in src/main/java/inclass has at least 4 single-line Java comment(s)
 - The ComputeGasMileage.java in src/main/java/inclass has exactly 0 of the `Add Your Name Here` fragment